All the best Black Friday phone deals still available

-Black Friday may technically be over, but Cyber Monday is just around the corner.
-That means there are tons of deals on many of the year's most popular phones available today.
-You'll find deep discounts on smartphones from Apple, Samsung, Motorola, Nokia and others, on both the individual phone-makers' websites as well as online retailers like Amazon and Best Buy.
+Black Friday is dead.
+Long live Cyber Monday!
+You'll find deep discounts on smartphones from Apple, Motorola, Nokia and others, on both the individual phone-makers' websites as well as online retailers like Amazon and Best Buy.
 In many cases, these cell phone deals are a return to the prices we saw on Prime Day.

 Note that prices and availability were accurate at the time of publication, but are subject to change.
 Make sure to check back often for the latest deal prices, as we're updating this article on a rolling basis to account for newer, better deals and expired offers.

 The Galaxy S20 Ultra is Samsung's most advanced (and expensive) flagship phone, released earlier this year.
 Its greatest feature may be its camera, with a 108-megapixel sensor, 100x zoom lens and 40-megapixel selfie camera.
 The phone also has a huge 5,000-mAh battery for extended battery life.
-Samsung is currently running a $200 discount for the S20, but you'll save even more with an eligible trade-in.
 Read our Galaxy S20 Ultra review.

 The midtier S20 Plus has a 6.7-inch screen and supports the fastest 5G speeds, released earlier this year.
 It also offers excellent camera image quality.
 The 128GB phone deal is available in cloud blue, cosmic gray and black.
 Read our Galaxy S20 Plus review.